-“That stupid wanker!”
+“That stupid tosspot!”
 Ron roared.
 “He’s going to put me right, and then I’m going to kill him!”
-He started in the direction of Weasleys’ Wizard Wheezes, but Harry grabbed the back of his shirt and yanked him backwards.
+He started in the direction of Weasleys’ Wizard Wheezes, but Harry grabbed the back of his shirt.

 “Don’t be an idiot.
 You go in there behaving like this, and you think George is going to do you any favors?
 You’ll end up with orange eyes and a second set of ears.
 Here, I’m sure we can just fix it right now.”
-Harry aimed his wand at Ron’s hair and muttered, “Pilaria reverto.”
+Harry aimed his wand at Ron’s hair and muttered, “Transfiguratio recanto.”

 Still nothing.
 Harry looked at Hermione helplessly.
 She sighed and raised her own wand.